Shower Photoshoot Tips with Off Camera Flash

 Bathrooms often have reflective surfaces like mirrors, tiles, and glass.
 These can add depth and layers to your composition.
 Use the reflections to frame your subject or to capture multiple angles in a single shot.
 Be mindful of unwanted reflections of equipment or yourself, and adjust your positioning accordingly.

 If natural light is available, use it to add a soft, organic feel to the image.
-Combine it with your off-camera flash by adjusting the flash power and positioning to ensure the light sources blend seamlessly.
-This can help create a more balanced and natural look, even in a small, artificial-lit space.
+Combine it with your off-camera flash by adjusting the flash power and positioning to ensure the two light sources blend naturally.
+This can help create a more balanced look, even in a small, artificially lit space.

 The overhead canned lights in the bathroom often provide a flat and even light source that, by itself, lacks interest and depth.
 Position your flash or modifiers to enhance shadow play on the subject or surrounding surfaces for a dramatic effect.